alextsfox/academic-kickstart/content/project/snow/index.md

     - PhD Research
 ---

-I'm studying how snowmelt energy budgets can be used to constrain uncertainty in surface energy flux measurements at Rocky Mountain Ameriflux sites.

-This is part of my PhD research.

-This page is incomplete.
-More to come later.
+Studying how imbalances in the surface energy budget at mountainous eddy covariance sites can help constrain springtime ecosystem water budgets.